martingruhn/finance-monitor-fimon/readme.md

 Usage
 --------------

-Download the ZIP package, extract it somewhere on your computer, open kursmonitor.html in your browser, and follow the instructions.
+Download the ZIP package, extract it somewhere on your computer, and open kursmonitor.html in your browser.
+From there on you need to understand German and follow the instructions (IndexSelect is a German product anyway).

 Disclaimer